Does wheat starch belong in a gluten-free diet?

 BUT more is known today about testing wheat starch for gluten than was known 10 years ago.

-For example, according to R-biopharm, wheat starch should be tested for gluten using both a sandwich and competitive ELISA (2).
+For example, according to R-biopharm, wheat starch should be tested for gluten using a competitive ELISA (2) in addition to a sandwich ELISA.
 During the processing of wheat starch, residual gluten may be partially broken down (1).
 A sandwich ELISA detects intact or relatively intact gluten protein.
 A competitive ELISA detects gluten that has been broken down into smaller protein fragments.

 In addition, the gluten content in wheat starch may be underestimated.
 The reason for this is complex.
 In brief, gluten is made up of prolamins and glutelins; in wheat the prolamin is gliadin and the glutelin is glutenin.
 When using the R5 ELISA, the gliadin value is multiplied by 2 to determine the level of gluten.
 In general, the gliadin to glutenin ratio is considered to be 1:1.
 However, in reality, this ratio is variable.
 In one recent study the ratio varied from 0.31 to 3.19 in wheat starch samples (1).
 The ratio was less than 1 in seven out of fifteen wheat starch samples (meaning that the gluten content was underestimated) (1).